-PHOENIX – Saguaro National Park in Tucson has temporarily closed restrooms and visitor centers and halted public events, but that hasn’t stopped throngs of people from visiting the park during the COVID-19 outbreak.
+Saguaro National Park near Tucson has temporarily closed restrooms and visitor centers and halted public events.

-Andy Fisher, chief of interpretation and a spokesperson for the park, said the trails last weekend were packed.
+Andy Fisher, chief of interpretation and a spokesman for the park, said the trails last weekend were packed.

 “We had a couple instances where cars were creating their own parking spots,” he said.
 “There were several hundred people that were gathering kind of through one of our major trailheads, which of course is not social distancing.